ryan-hk-koo/know_thy_art_part_1/README.md

   - Defined 'Painting' as the sole detection class
   - Model was trained on 560 images and validated on 140 images
   - Attained an average precision of 0.994
-- Upon image upload by a user, our system identifies and isolates the artwork, excluding any extraneous backgrounds or frames
+- When a user uploads an image, our system identifies and isolates the artwork, excluding any extraneous backgrounds or frames
-- This ensures that only the pure essence of the artwork is considered, optimizing the subsequent style classification process and minimizing potential biases from external elements (i.e. backgrounds and frames)
+- This ensures that only the actual artwork is considered, optimizing the subsequent style classification process and minimizing potential biases from external elements (i.e. backgrounds and frames)

 ![image](https://github.com/ryan-hk-koo/know_thy_art_part_1/assets/143580734/539a9bda-27cc-4ee9-84ca-baf04b6567ee)
-- As demonstrated in the third example, the model was also trained on standalone paintings, ensuring full images aren't cropped when they depict artwork alone
+- As demonstrated in the third example, the model was also trained on paintings without any surrounding context.
+This ensures that full images aren't cropped when they depict artwork alone
 <br>

 # CNN Model Selection